mahammad-mostafa/personal-portfolio-page/README.md

 This is my third trial project with **Microverse**.
 <br/>
-Check the below contents for futher details about this project.
+Check the below contents for further details about this project.

 <!-- CONTENTS -->